Environmental considerations for rugged PC's

 Drop test rig - showing procedure for MIL 810E/F

-The military standard MIL 810E and F (F superseded E in January 2000) is a complex testing protocols for rain, humidity, salt fog, sand/dust, vibration, shock and temperature, among others.(For just how complex you can read the protocols at; www.dtc.army.mil/pdf/810.pdf).
-This complexity does make it difficult to place in a nutshell all the various aspects of this stringent standard, rather it is best to concentrate on the its most relevant application to portable rugged PC's; that is drop tests and vibration.
-The MIL-STD 810E/F specification for mechanical shock, for instance, calls for notebook computers to withstand 26 drops, (one drop on each face/edge/corner with display screen closed, and unit powered off), onto 2" plywood over solid concrete without failure from a height of metre.
-Any computer successfully completing such a test is certified as MIL-STD 810E/F compliant.
+The military standard MIL 810E and F (F superseded E in January 2000) is a broad range of testing protocols but from which is selected the most relevant to match the environmental challenges for a particular piece of equipment.
+The broadness of choice does make it difficult to place in a nutshell all the various aspects of this stringent standard, but as an example we can concentrate on the its most relevant application to portable rugged PC's; that is the drop test.
+The MIL-STD 810E/F specification for mechanical shock calls for portable computers such as tablet or notebook PC's to withstand 26 drops, (one drop on each face/edge/corner with display screen closed, and unit powered off), onto 2" thick plywood over solid concrete from a height of metre - without functional failure.
+A computer successfully completing such a test is certified as MIL-STD 810E/F compliant in this respect.

 In the real world this set of circumstances will be unlikely to be repeated, but it does give a good indicator as to the suitability and likelihood of survival, after all many off-the shelf high street computer systems can barely survive the general knocks in the office, let alone any kind of drop.
-Possessing a PC system with a MIL specification also means that physically the system will have a longer life, (note the standard 3 year warranty on our Rugged Tablet [RNOTE-TAB] for example), helped by a high resilience to vibration from machinery or vehicle.
+Possessing a PC system with a MIL specification also means that physically the system should have a longer life.
+A high resilience to vibration is frequently another testing protocol applied, as in real life portable PC's can be used inside and alongside machinery or a vehicle.

 Ingress protection levels